raspberrypilearning/experiment-design/en/step_2.md

 **Think:** Can your question be answered within the mission constraints?

 Here are some common constraints that impact or stop success:
-+ 🌍 The ISS orbital path restrictions mean there are some places the ISS does not travel over - you cannot look at the poles
++ 🌍 The ISS orbital path restrictions mean there are some places the ISS does not travel over - you cannot look at the poles for example.
-+ 💧 The Earth's surface is 70% water - statistically speaking, many of your photos will be of seas and oceans
++ 💧 The Earth's surface is 70% water - statistically speaking, many of your photos will be of seas and oceans.
-+ ☁️ Cloud cover might obscure your target
++ ☁️ Cloud cover might obscure your target.
-+ During your experiment the ISS will not pass over the same place twice
++ During your experiment the ISS will not pass over the same place twice.
 + 🔎 You will not see anything smaller than around 10 football fields in the photographs.
 So picking out buildings, cars, animals or people is not possible - seeing forests, cities, rivers and plains is much more likely.
 + 💡 The LED matrix cannot be used for Life on Earth.
 + 📷 The camera can only be used as a sensor for Life in Space to protect the privacy of the astronauts - you can't take photos inside the ISS